lugvitc/c0d-frontend/README.md

 ## Contributing

-To contribute to the PWNCore Frontend, please follow these steps:
+To contribute to the C0D Frontend, please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/your-feature`)